-All clubs must ensure a written Medical Emergency Action Plan for both matches and training is in place which must be shared with all its medical staff and as a minimum must include:
+All clubs must ensure a written Medical Emergency Action Plan for both matches and training, which includes all potential clinical scenarios is in place and must be shared with all medical staff and as a minimum but not limited to and must include the following.
+It is best practice to pre-agree this with your local ambulance authority.

-- Effective means of communication with emergency services. - Sound knowledge of additional medical persons at ground. - Detailed knowledge of treatment room facilities. - Correct postcode for the venue to ensure that emergency services come to the correct entrance to gain admission to the dressing rooms/pitch as appropriate - Details of local A&E departments including relevant specialist departments - Arrangements for transporting injured players both at matches, post-match, and at training including ensuring that concussed players do not drive home - Arrangements for notifying next of kin - Arrangements for all grounds and training facilities used by the club.
+- Effective means of communication with emergency services. - Sound knowledge of additional medical persons at ground. - Detailed knowledge of treatment room facilities. - Correct postcode for the venue to ensure that emergency services come to the correct entrance to gain admission to the dressing rooms/pitch as appropriate - Details of local Emergency departments including relevant specialist departments - Arrangements for transporting injured players both at matches, post-match, and at training including ensuring that concussed players do not drive home - Arrangements for notifying next of kin - Arrangements for all grounds and training facilities used by the club.

-Each club must share its Medical Emergency Action Plan with the opposition team's medical staff, preferably in advance or immediately on arrival at the ground, importantly it should form part of the Pre-Match Briefing.
+Each club must share its Medical Emergency Action Plan with the opposition team's medical staff, preferably in advance or immediately on arrival at the ground, importantly it should form part of the Pre-Match Briefing lead by the Home Doctor or Equivalent.